Warendorf Railway

 The Warendorf Railway (Warendorfer Bahn) is a single-track branch line from Münster via Warendorf to Rheda-Wiedenbrück in the German state of North Rhine-Westphalia.
 It is now served by a train that continues from Rheda-Wiedenbrück to Bielefeld.
 The line is a section of the former Münster–Rheda–Lippstadt railway and is now operated as part of Deutsche Bahn’s Münster-Ostwestfalen regional network, based in Münster.
-According to Deutsche Bahn it is the accident-prone railway line in Germany.
+According to Deutsche Bahn it was the most accident-prone railway line in Germany before 2013.

 History

 After initially being planned as a narrow-gauge railway from Münster to Telgte, a standard-gauge railway was built from Münster via Warendorf and Rheda to Lippstadt.
 Services began operating between Munster and Warendorf on 10 February 1887 and from Warendorf to Rheda on 25 June 1887.

 In the early 1980s, Deutsche Bundesbahn wanted to close sections of the line because of its inefficiency.
 However, Peter Strüber und Jochen Sänger of Rheda-Wiedenbrück thwarted this with a cross-party political and local alliance.

 Until the timetable change of December 2013, the line was operated by NordWestBahn, but it is now operated by eurobahn.

+In December 2016, the Warendorf-Einen/Müssingen halt was completed in the Warendorf urban area and the Raestrup-Everswinkel station was closed.
+The tracks in the area of the station had to be re-routed to create sufficient space for the new level crossing safety system.